Updated: May 19, 2021

 Overall, too much video conference meetings can take a toll on one’s mental health based on the reasons discussed above.
 Unfortunately, we can’t escape virtual meetings forever but what is important now is to have a strike in balance when it comes to video conferencing meetings.
 As more people are allowed to return to the office, more face-to-face meetings can be conducted but with social distancing measures in place.
 Having a mix of virtual and in-person meetings will help to reduce the video conferencing fatigue one might experience.
 Other than having a mixture of virtual and in-person meetings, it will be a good practice to limit video conference meetings to only those that are necessary as some can be done over the phone or through email.

 With that being said, it is important to take care of one’s mental health as it can affect one’s productivity.
-Video conferencing software like Zoom have taken this into consideration and came up with features that will help to reduce one’s tiredness such as the “hide-self-view" button.
+Video conferencing software like Zoom has taken this into consideration and came up with features that will help to reduce one’s tiredness such as the “hide-self-view" button.
 This enables one to hide their own video, so users don’t have to see themselves, but others can see them during the meeting.

 Contact ESCO at firstname.lastname@example.org if you would like to have a discussion around mitigating video conference fatigue today.